role

 • Create graphs, charts, or other visualizations to convey the results of data analysis using specialized software.

-The skills and certifications employers most often name in a sample of 753public job postings for this role.
-Treat it as a to-learn list — it’s dated hiring language, not a count of open jobs, demand, or salary.
+The skills and certifications most often named in a balanced sample of 772 public job postings from at least 72 employers and 4 source families.
+Treat it as a to-learn list — it is dated hiring language, not total demand, personal hiring odds, or salary.

 Most-named skills